UW-Macrostrat/Global-Geologic-Units/input/README.md

 # Available inputs
 These are the available input files that are part of a standard input dataset for GeoDeepDive applications.
+You can find an example set at [https://geodeepdive.org/dev_subsets/example_input.zip](https://geodeepdive.org/dev_subsets/example_input.zip).

 ## contents